microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-patch.md

 ## Response

-If successful, this method returns a `200 OK response` code and the chatType and the topic for `group` chatType and members added to the chat in the response body.
+If successful, this method returns a `200 OK response` code and the updated **chat** resource in the response body.

 ## Examples